Hawwa11/INTICarPark/README.md

 # INTICarPark

-- Employer project for INTI International College Subang by Diploma in IT students.
+- Employer project by Diploma in IT students from INTI International College Subang.
-- This is a car park reservation app.
+- This is a carparking slot reservation app.